-In this post we cover the nine best practices that will ensure you have an effective B2B website that attracts and converts your buyers.
+This post covers the nine best practices to ensure you have an effective B2B website that attracts and converts your buyers.

 Just how important is an effective website?

-But your website does not stand alone, it is fighting for a prospect’s attention against all your competitors.
-And with buyers having limited browsing time, you need to remember that it is also competing for that time with a whole host of other sites – industry media, bloggers, peer-to-peer sites, social media and even entertainment sites.
-Your site has to hold its own in this battleground – and because of this, it may not be good enough to simply be better than your competitors, your website needs to stand out against all the background noise.
+But your website does not stand alone; it is fighting for a prospect’s attention against all your competitors.
+And with buyers having limited browsing time, you need to remember that it also competes with other sites – industry media, bloggers, peer-to-peer sites, social media and even entertainment sites.
+Your site has to hold its own in this battleground – and because of this, it may not be good enough to be better than your competitors; your website needs to stand out against all the background noise.

 The importance of developing the best website you possibly can, cannot be overstated.
-Your website needs to win the battle for attention, and then hold that attention.
-And it then needs to go on to convince and convert so it brings in the maximum revenue for the business.
+Your website must win the battle for attention and then hold that attention.
+And it then needs to go on to convince and convert to bring in the maximum revenue for the business.

-Today’s buyers are doing their research before even approaching a company to make an enquiry.
-It is only when they are nearly 60% of the way through the decision process that they get in touch with a vendor.
+Today’s buyers are researching before even approaching a company to enquire.
+They contact a vendor only when they are nearly 60% of the way through the decision process.
 The implications here are obvious, your content needs to show up in that research, and your content needs to shine.

-When buyers approach you directly, they will more than likely know exactly what they are looking for in a solution and will have very specific questions they want answered comprehensively and honestly by your website or by a salesperson.
-(Implying that your salesperson will need to be more of a knowledgeable consultant).
+When buyers approach you directly, they will likely know exactly what they are looking for in a solution and will have very specific questions they want to be answered comprehensively and honestly by your website or a salesperson.
+(Implies that your salesperson will need to be more of a knowledgeable consultant).

-During their research they will consult many different sources across many different channels to get a general overview of the industry’s possible solutions to their problems.
+During their research, they will consult various sources across many channels to get a general overview of the industry’s possible solutions to their problems.
 Once they have narrowed down potential solutions, they will start researching vendors.
-At this stage, the primary source of information about your organisation and its range of solutions will be your website.
+At this stage, your website will be the primary source of information about your organisation and its range of solutions.

-(Remember though, that it won’t be the only source – buyers will consult peers and industry media to verify the integrity of your claims, your position within your market and your past performance as regards to deliverability, reliability, customer service and support.)
+(Remember, though, that it won’t be the only source – buyers will consult peers and industry media to verify the integrity of your claims, your position within your market and your past performance as regards deliverability, reliability, customer service and support.)